cookiecutter/cookiecutter/docs/advanced/template_extensions.rst

     bIIUczoNvswh

-The first argument controls the length of the result:
+The second argument controls if numbers should be present in the result:

 .. code-block:: jinja